altommo/Link_Profiler_Repo/README.md

 3.  **Implement Real Domain API Integration**:
     *   **Completed**: The `DomainService` can now be configured to use a `RealDomainAPIClient` (requires `REAL_DOMAIN_API_KEY` environment variable).
 The client is structured to make actual HTTP calls to external APIs, though the data returned is still simulated for demonstration purposes.
 4.  **Implement Real Backlink API Integration**:
-    *   **Completed**: The `CrawlService` now attempts to fetch backlinks from a `BacklinkService` (which can use a `SimulatedBacklinkAPIClient` or `RealBacklinkAPIClient` based on `USE_REAL_BACKLINK_API` environment variable) before or in conjunction with crawling.
+    *   **Completed**: The `CrawlService` now attempts to fetch backlinks from a `BacklinkService` (which can use a `SimulatedBacklinkAPIClient`, `RealBacklinkAPIClient`, `OpenLinkProfilerAPIClient`, or `GSCBacklinkAPIClient` based on environment variables) before or in conjunction with crawling.
+    *   **Next Action**:
+        *   **OpenLinkProfiler.org Integration**: Implement actual API calls and response parsing within `OpenLinkProfilerAPIClient` to fetch real backlink data from OpenLinkProfiler.org.
+        *   **GSC API Enhancement**: For `GSCBacklinkAPIClient`, implement the actual GSC API calls to fetch backlink data for verified properties.
+Ensure `credentials.json` is correctly set up and `token.json` is generated via the interactive OAuth flow for your verified properties.
-    *   **Next Action**: Enhance the `RealBacklinkAPIClient` to integrate with a specific external backlink data provider (e.g., Ahrefs, Moz, SEMrush) by replacing the simulated data with actual API calls and response parsing.
-This will require choosing a specific API and implementing its request/response format.
+        *   **Paid API Integration (Optional)**: If a paid API (e.g., Ahrefs, Moz) is acquired, replace the simulated data in `RealBacklinkAPIClient` with actual API calls and response parsing.

 #### **Mid-Term Enhancements**